CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 <div class="task" data-marpit-fragment markdown markdown="1">

 For extra credit:
-- find a README.md on GitHub you think is great, find a README.md
+- find a README.md on GitHub you think is _great_
-- that you think is not-so-great
+- find a README.md that you think is _not-so-great_

 </div>